rnabioco/scbp/README.md

 <!-- badges: end -->

-scbp is boilerplate code for single cell analyses.
-Mostly thin wrappers on seurat functions.
+scbp is a collection of utility functions for single cell analyses.
+Mostly plotting and thin wrapper functions extending `Seurat` utilities.

 ## Installation